peterkuma/acraneb2-intermittency-analysis/README.md

     NTHRAYFR=-1
     NRAUTOEV=3

-Longwave and shortwave intermittency enabled with 1 h intermittency.
+ACRANEB2 with longwave and shortwave intermittency enabled with 1-h period.

 * Based on *Intermittency Base*.
 * Longwave and shortwave gaseous transmissivities computed once per 1 h.